Capital City Concerts

 ~Karen Kevra

-Capital City Concerts was founded in 2000 by Montpelier's Grammy-nominated flutist Karen Kevra.
-2019-2020 marks the 20th Anniversary season: A time for celebration and inflection.
-Capital City Concerts founder and Artistic Director put it in her own words:
+Capital City Concerts was founded in 2000 by Vermont's Grammy-nominated flutist Karen Kevra who tells the story in her own words:

 "When I was nine years old my beloved elementary school music teacher drove me and my twin sister to Avery Fisher Hall in New York City to hear the young Michael Tilson Thomas conduct the New York Philharmonic in a matinee children's concert.
 This was my first experience hearing live classical music.
 We sat perched in the front row of a balcony taking it all in: The exciting sense of anticipation in the cavernous hall as the musicians warmed up, the sudden and thunderous applause when the conductor wove his way through the string players and on to the podium and then the glorious sounds!
 When the swirling opening strains of "Morning Mood" from Greig's Peer Gynt Suite No. 1 reached my ears, I knew I wanted to become a musician!